 Marinating the deer backstrap can help tenderize the meat and infuse it with flavor.
 You can choose to marinate the backstrap overnight or for a few hours before cooking.
 Some popular marinade options for deer backstrap include teriyaki sauce, Worcestershire sauce, garlic, and herbs.

-See also How to cook a turkey funny
+See also How much water to cook dal

 Step 2: Season